Highlights

 The Melvyn and Bette Wolf Collection of American Pewter

 Historic Trappe is now home to more than 450 pieces of historic American pewter.
 Generously donated by Bette Wolf, this collection was assembled by Bette and her late husband Dr. Melvyn Wolf over 60 years.
 The Wolf collection is considered the finest and most comprehensive collection of American pewter ever assembled.
 Highlights include one of the earliest signed pieces made in the colonies— a circa 1730 beaker by Simon Edgell of Philadelphia—and nearly two dozen pieces by William Will, one of America’s greatest pewterers.
-Don't miss our upcoming special exhibition Pewter: An American Story which opens on August 29 and closes on October 26, 2025.
+To view the Wolf Collection, contact us at info@historictrappe.org

 PA German Group.12104